TotempaaltJ/homespring-js/README.md

 An incomplete and possibly incorrect implementation of Homespring (the programming language), in Javascript OO.

+## How to try it out

+Open [homespring.html](homespring.html) if you want to see the salmon travel through the river, or use `homespring.js` if you don't want the neat visualisations.

 ## Things to do

 - [ ] Make a lot of things neater